 "Then I'll see you in about three hours and.. " quick glance at his watch "fifteen minutes.
 Leave the line open for Brennan.
 Jacks?
 Love you!"
 And he was gone, off to the airport.

 The three of them stood for a minute, waiting: one watching, quiet; one avoiding, unsure, a little embarrassed; one glowing, basking in the love of her husband.
 The watcher opened his mouth, about to say something – God knows what – when the tiny screen hiccuped and cleared, framing (presumably) Brennan, an energetic-looking thirty-something with capable virtually tattooed on his forehead.

 "All right, then.
-He's on another flight at the mo, but he's dropping them off in a few minutes and will be over to pick you up right after.
+He's on another flight at the moment, but he's dropping them off in a few minutes and will be over to pick you up right after.
 ETA about an hour."

 Rose: "Did you tell him there's three of us?"

 "Yes, that's why he's dropping the other fare off first.
 And I already paid him, so don't let him gouge you again."
 Assessment of her over, he added, concerned, "You look whipped.
 Why don't you take some time off before you come back in?
 Everything's perfectly normal here."

 Retroclosure.
 It never happened.
 She blinked, then nodded a little sadly.
 "Yeah, I think I will.
 See you in a few days, then.
 Tyler out."
 As Brennan nodded and reached for his own controls, she tapped her screen off and carefully – one-handedly – closed and locked up the weather box again.